Markets and Economy Above the Noise: Positive signs for US economy and markets

 Learn more about inflation and how it works

-A Purchasing Managers’ Index (PMI) looks at economic trends in the manufacturing and service sectors to understand their health.
-Business executives in each of these sectors are surveyed monthly about key areas such as employment, output, prices charged, and the level of new orders.
+A Purchasing Managers’ Index looks at economic trends in the manufacturing and service sectors to understand their health.
+Business executives around the economy are surveyed monthly about key areas such as employment, output, prices charged, and the level of new orders.

 A Manufacturing PMI represents companies that produce goods in industries like automotive, clothing, and technology.
 A Services PMI gauges activity level in industries with a less tangible product, such as financial services, health care, and hospitality.